manulera/phenomics_paper_HTP/checks/mapping_conditions_knock-out_condition_metadata_check.md

     * name: + phloxine B
     * def: An experimental condition in which phloxine B was added to the medium or assay buffer in excess.
   * dose
-  * dose
+* YES_phlox_glucose_1_percent_1week
   * id: FYECO:0000123
     * name: growth to stationary phase
     * def: Cells were grown to stationary phase.
-* YES_phlox_glucose_1_percent_1week
   * id: FYECO:0000137
     * name: YES
     * def: Experiments were performed in rich medium containing yeast extract, glucose, and other components.
 The concentration of glucose is typically around 2-3%.